Halium/docs/supplementary/how-to-document.rst

 --------------------

 1. Open up your browser of choice and head over to the :doc:`devices/index` again.
 You can use this for reference while editing it locally on your PC and also there is some useful links there that may lead you to the places where you find info about your device without opening it yourself.
-2. Also open Devices-Overview.rst in gedit
+2. Also open index.rst in gedit
 3. Then, just fill in the voids in the editor.
-Once finished you can save your work send in your changed Devices-Overview.rst to docu@ubports.com THIS MAIL ADRESS NEEDS TO BE FIXED!
+Once finished you can save your work send in your changed index.rst to docu@ubports.com THIS MAIL ADRESS NEEDS TO BE FIXED!
 4. Wait until someone merged it into the official wiki